San Diego Child Custody Attorney

 Divorce and separation are overwhelming enough, but when there are children in the mix, things become far more complicated.
 At the Law Office of George Gedulin, we want to help you navigate your options when it comes to the custody of your children and help you keep them in your life.
 You need seasoned attorneys on your side who know how to protect your rights and fight for the rights of your children.

-The family attorneys at the Law Office of George Gedulin are here to help you with your child custody case in San Diego.
-Contact us today at (858) 281-4605 for a free consultation.
+The San Diego child custody lawyers at the Law Office of George Gedulin are here to help you with your custody case.
+Contact us today at (858) 281-4605 for a consultation.

 If you and the other parent of your child cannot come to an agreement regarding custody, you need to become informed on the various options available to you.
 Child custody determines who has the rights and responsibilities that come with the guardianship of a child.
 The rights and responsibilities of a parent granted custody include making decisions about schools, religious activities, mental healthcare, medical healthcare, extracurricular activities, travel, residence, and more.
 The two main types of child custody in California are legal and physical custody and they can be broken down even further.